Application of a dispersive wave hydro-sediment-morphodynamic model in the Ria Formosa lagoon: Finite Element Mesh Development

-with the Manning’s roughness coefficient defined according to the water depth in Table \ref{Tab:Manning}.
 Sediment entrainment and deposition rates for the suspended load transport have been calculated using the sediment properties from Table \ref{Tab:Sediment}, the sediment density $\rho_s=2650\,\,\text{kg\,m}^{-3}$ \cite{pacheco_etal_2011}, and the bed porosity $p=0.40$.

 The scaling factor for the sediment entrainment model has been chosen as $\phi=3\cdot10^{-4}$.
 For the bed load transport the Grass model has been used with $A=5\cdot10^{-3}$.
 The water density has been selected as $\rho=1025\,\,\text{kg\,m}^{-3}$ \cite{carrasco_etal_2018}.
 To avoid shocks at the open ocean boundary, simulations have been ramped up for 12 hours (43,200 seconds), i.e. the prescribed free surface elevation at the open ocean boundary has been scaled with:

 where $r$ is the ramping scaling factor, and $t$ is the simulation time in seconds.